 - Boost Effectiveness of Existing Services: A great website won’t provide value to a company if there’s no reason to visit it.
-Social media isn’t effective if there’s nowhere to send your audience to.
+Social media isn’t effective if there’s nowhere to send your audience.
 Companies that aren’t producing content make it difficult for your design, SEO, or social media services to make an impact.

 - Additional Service Opportunities: While regularly publishing blog posts is great, inbound is a lot more successful when there’s a well-developed strategy behind it.
-Instead of just cranking out copy, you can sell premium services like developing customer personas, creating empathy and experience maps, planning an editorial calendar, publishing and distributing the content, and monitoring metrics.
+Instead of just cranking out a copy, you can sell premium services like developing customer personas, creating empathy and experience maps, planning an editorial calendar, publishing and distributing content, and monitoring metrics.

-“Content is an integral part of my agency’s success because ultimately, content is paramount to client success.
+“Content is an integral part of my agency’s success because, ultimately, content is paramount to client success.
 After all, isn’t content the primary reason we’re on the web?
 Better content means a better web.”

 —Lisa Hirst Carnes, Founding Partner at ArcStone—

 Just because there’s more competition for attention doesn’t mean inbound marketing, content marketing, and written content are dead (don’t let those posts fool you).
 It just means we have to be better at providing value for target audiences.

 And as a HubSpot agency, that all comes down to building a well-structured content creation as a service division focused on delivering true value to each client’s audience.

 How to Structure and Price Your Content Services